-1 Introduction
+1. Introduction

-1.1 Motivation
+1.1.
+Motivation

 Along with the mean, median, and mode of a multiset, the minimum (equivalently, the maximum) is a fundamental statistic of data analysis for which efficient computation is necessary.
-Given a list A[0:n-1] of n items drawn from a totally ordered set, a range minimum query (RMQ) consists of an input pair of indices (i,j) for which the minimum element of A[i:j] must be returned.
-The objective is to preprocess A to construct a data structure that supports efficient response to one or more subsequent range minimum queries, where the corresponding input parameters (i,j) are provided at query time.
+Given a list A[0:n-1] of n items drawn from a totally ordered set, a range minimum query (RMQ) consists of an input pair of indices (i, j) for which the minimum element of A[i:j] must be returned.
+The objective is to preprocess A to construct a data structure that supports efficient response to one or more subsequent range minimum queries, where the corresponding input parameters (i, j) are provided at query time.

 Although the complete set of possible queries can be precomputed and stored using $\Theta(n^2)$ space, practical data structures require less storage while still enabling efficient response time.
-For all i, if i=j, then a range query must report A[i].
-Consequently, any range query data structure for a list of n items requires $\Omega(n)$ storage space in the worst case [7].
+For all i, if i = j, then a range query must report A[i].
+Consequently, any range query data structure for a list of n items requires $\Omega(n)$ words of storage space in the worst case [2].
 This leads to a natural question: how quickly can an O(n)-space data structure answer a range minimum query?

-Previous O(n)-space data structures exist that provide O(1)-time RMQ (e.g., [4-6, 14, 18], see Section 2).
+Previous O(n)-space data structures exist that provide O(1)-time RMQ (e.g., [3, 4, 5, 6, 7], see Section 2).
 These solutions typically require a transformation or invoke a property that enables the volume of stored precomputed data to be reduced while allowing constant-time access and RMQ computation.
 Each such solution is a conceptual organization of the data into a compact table for efficient reference; essentially, the algorithm reduces to a clever table lookup.
-In this paper our objective is not to minimize the total number of bits occupied by the data structure (our solution is not succinct) but rather to present a simple and more intuitive method for organizing the precomputed data to support RMQ efficiently.
-Our solution combines new ideas with techniques from various previous data structures: van Emde Boas trees [16], resizable arrays [10], range mode query [11, 12, 23], one-sided RMQ [4], and a linear-space data structure that supports RMQ in $O(\sqrt{n})$ time.
-The resulting RMQ data structure stores efficient representations of the data to permit direct lookup without requiring the indirect techniques employed by previous solutions (e.g., [1,4-6,18,22,27]) such as transformation to a lowest common ancestor query, Cartesian trees, Eulerian tours, or the Four Russians speedup.
+In this paper our objective is not to minimize the total number of bits occupied by the data structure (our solution is not succinct) but rather to present a simple and more intuitive method for organizing the precomputed data to support RMQ efficiently, i.e., an O(n)-space data structure that supports RMQ in O(1) time.
+Our solution combines new ideas with techniques from various previous data structures: van Emde Boas trees [8], resizable arrays [9], range mode query [10, 11], one-sided RMQ [3], and a linear-space data structure that supports RMQ in $O(\sqrt{n})$ time.
+The resulting RMQ data structure stores efficient representations of the data to permit direct lookup without requiring the indirect techniques employed by previous solutions (e.g., [3, 4, 5, 6, 12, 13, 14]) such as transformation to a lowest common ancestor query, Cartesian trees, Eulerian tours, or the Four Russians speedup.
 The data structure's RMQ algorithm is astonishingly simple: it can be implemented as a single if statement with four branches, each of which returns the minimum of at most three values retrieved from precomputed tables (see the pseudocode for Algorithm 2 in Section 3.3).